 Most people won’t treat themselves to nice hand cream, just grabbing the basic Norwegian formula stuff from Boots for £3.
 But, there are so much nicer, more luxurious products out there!
-My housemate swears by L’Occitane’s Shea Butter and London-based Aesop make some of the loveliest hand cream I’ve ever tried, but for super dry hands or sensitive skin you can’t beat Elizabeth Arden’s Eight Hour Hand Cream.
-(It smells like arse btw, but it works so well I can’t complain.)
+My housemate swears by L’Occitane’s Shea Butter and London-based Aesop make some of the loveliest hand cream I’ve ever tried (I own the 500ml bottle of this one).
+For super dry hands or sensitive skin you can’t beat Elizabeth Arden’s Eight Hour Hand Cream.
+I’ve also recently discovered Laura Mercier’s Ambre Vanille Hand Cream.
+Smells like crème brûlée.

 Music and movie posters

 If you’re buying for a music fan, you can track down old-school vinyl sleeves on eBay, which you can frame (it’s cool to have more than one too, so buy a few and make a triptych.
 You need 13″ x 13″ frames, or Urban Outfitters do them for a tenner).
 Movie posters are also cool gifts – independent cinemas will often give you them for free after a film closes if you ask nicely (although you will need one of these big-ass frames if you get a full-size one – I got mine from Red17), or you can find vintage ones or reprints on eBay.
 We have a poster from Joss Whedon’s Much Ado About Nothing in our living room.